 Rabbit Air HEPA MinusA2 Air purifier

 This air purifier can cover rooms up to 815 square feet.
-It has a very smart system that is customizable to target specific purification at toxins, odors, germs, or pet dander.
-It is built with a standard HEPA filter that is working alongside with a carbon filter doing the outstanding job or purifying the air.
-It is a very practical air purifier perfect for any small apartment or house.
+It has an ingenious system customizable to target specific purification at toxins, odors, germs, or pet dander.
+It is built with a standard HEPA filter working alongside a carbon filter, doing an outstanding job, or purifying the air.
+It is an efficient air purifier perfect for any small apartment or house.

 |Optimal coverage||No timer control|

 |Particle filter customization|

 |5 different filters|